Tragic Story Of Partition

 1857

-Freedom Struggle: Hindus and Muslims protested British rule in one voice and started freedom struggle.
-Here is when British rulers found out the way "DIVIDE AND RULE" policy as the only way out for continuation of rule.
-So they promoted Muslims and gave them free gift of land captured from Hindus during the said war.
+Freedom Struggle: Hindus and Muslims protested British rule in one voice and started a freedom struggle.
+Here is when British rulers found out the way the "DIVIDE AND RULE" policy was the only way out for the continuation of rule.
+So they promoted Muslims and gave them free gifts of land captured from Hindus during the said war.
 (40)

 1885

-1. Indian National Congress was formed by British Hume for support of British rule.
+1. Indian National Congress was formed by British Hume in support of British rule.
 The purpose told was social and political reforms.

-2. Christianity: British sent missionaries for conversion of poor, backward, forest residents and Harijans who supported British after conversion to Christianity.
+2. Christianity: British sent missionaries for the conversion of poor, backward, forest residents and Harijans who supported the British after conversion to Christianity.

 1888

-Anglo-Oriental-Defense Association: Theodor Beck (Principal of Aligarh College) formed this association for Muslims right protection and for getting support to British rule from Muslims.
+Anglo-Oriental-Defense Association: Theodor Beck (Principal of Aligarh College) formed this association for Muslims' rights protection and for getting support for British rule from Muslims.

 1899

-Indian National Congress at Lucknow annual meeting gave special attractions to Muslims like free tickets for conference, free food, free Muslim traditional dress and Rs.
-10 daily allowance at conference to get their support against British and make them loyal to Congress.
+Indian National Congress at Lucknow annual meeting gave special attractions to Muslims like free tickets for conferences, free food, free Muslim traditional dress, and Rs.
+10 daily allowances at conferences to get their support against the British and make them loyal to Congress.

 1905

-Division of Bengal: Viceroy Lord Courzan declared division of Bengal for making it Muslims heaven known as Dar-ul-Islam.
+Division of Bengal: Viceroy Lord Curzon declared the division of Bengal for making it a Muslim heaven known as Dar-ul-Islam.
 (46)

 1906